blizzarchon/FTL-names-in-txt-to-names.xml/README.md

 # FTL modding: names in text file to names.xml-type file
 For use with FTL: Faster Than Light.
+This readme assumes you are familiar with what the names.xml file is all about.

 Reads a text file full of names, one name per line, and converts it to the names.xml-type file that houses FTL's names (just one nameList though).